BubuMVX/mvx-tutorial-guarded-transactions/README.md

 ## Prerequisites

-- Node.js installed on your system,
+- Node.js installed on your system
-- A MultiversX wallet,
+- A MultiversX wallet
-- Guardian must be active on this wallet.
+- Guardian must be active on this wallet

 ## Code explanations